VijayVignesh1/Competitive-Programming/09thOct2020/README.md

 # Questions

 -----------------------
-## Serialize And Deserialize Binary Tree
+## Serialize And Deserialize Binary Tree (October LeetCode Challenge: Day 9)

 Serialization is converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment. <br>